 Income Tax Division

-The 2020 income tax filing deadline has been extended to Monday, May 17, 2021 in line with the State of Ohio's new filing deadline.
-Additionally, the City Auditor's Office will be open for in-person filing assistance on Saturday, May 8 and Saturday, May 15 from 8 a.m.-Noon.
+The 2021 income tax filing deadline is to Friday, April 15, 2022.
+Additionally, the City Auditor's Office will be open for in-person filing assistance on Saturday, April 2 and Saturday, April 9 from 8 a.m.-Noon.
 (Hours reduced since original announcement).

 City Hall and the City Auditor's Office have now reopened to the public.
 Community members may continue to file taxes, make payments and find current City of Whitehall tax forms here on the City website.
 Paper forms may be submitted via the drop-box outside the front doors to City Hall (360 S. Yearling Road).
 Questions?
 Contact the Income Tax Division at (614) 237-9803.